 This personality trait will serve you well, whether we are talking about the stock market, mainstream media, or even noisy kids.
-With constant distractions, and as many as 10,000 ads passing in front of us each day, how can anyone survive unless they are able to ignore the commotion?
+With constant distractions, and the constant interruptions of advertisements each day, how can anyone survive unless they are able to ignore the commotion?

 Staying the Course

 Said another way, trading more often does not usually result in greater or better trading profits.
-Quite the opposite, actually—frequency of trading is typically inverse to profits.
+Quite the opposite, actually—the frequency of trading is typically inverse to profits.